 Replace your air filter regularly so that you can avoid HVAC system issues.
 Even though most manufacturers state that the average air filter is fine for up to 90 days, a good rule of thumb is to check on it once a month.
 How often you need to change your filter will depend on several factors, including how many people live with you, if you have any pets, and how much you’ve been using your HVAC system.

-Turn to Rescue Air Heating and Cooling today for all of your Dallas HVAC service needs.
+Turn to Rescue Air and Plumbing today for all of your Dallas HVAC service needs.
 Dial (972) 201-3253 or contact us online today to schedule a service!